-In general, a change in an input price will lead the firm to alter the demand of other inputs.
+In general, a change in an input price will lead the firm to alter the demand for other inputs.
 What is the input demand curve when all inputs are variable?

-Suppose that at initial equilibrium the hourly wage rate = \$30 and L = 20.
+Suppose that at initial equilibrium, the hourly wage rate is \$30 and L = 20.
 The firm is operating at point A on MVP_L where K = 10.
-Now suppose wage rate decreases to w = \$20.
-If k keep constant (K = 10), the firm will increase the employment of labor to L = 25.
-If capital increases to K = 12 (for more workers need more "tools"), the entire MVP_L curve shifts upward.
-This adjustment leads to a further increase in labor to point C. Connecting points A and C, we get the firm's input demand curve.
+Now, suppose the wage rate decreases to \$20.
+If K remains constant (K = 10), the firm will increase the employment of labor to L = 25.
+If capital increases to K = 12 (as more workers require more tools), the entire MVP_L curve shifts upward.
+This adjustment leads to a further increase in labor to point C. Connecting points A and C, we get the firm's input demand curve, shown in Figure 14.2.